harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 }
 ```

 - This workaround works because consteval functions require constant expressions arguments.
-Therefore, if the return value of a constexpr
+Therefore, if the return value of a constexpr function is used as an argument to a consteval function, the constexpr function must be evaluated at compile-time.